catalystneuro/roiextractors-gpl/README.md

 # RoiExtractors-GPL
-GPL extension for the [roiextractors](https://github.com/catalystneuro/roiextractors) package.
-Imports RoiExtractors as well as GPL libraries that cannot be imported in the main repo.
+GPL extension for the [RoiExtractors](https://github.com/catalystneuro/roiextractors) package.
+Imports roiextractors as well as GPL libraries that cannot be imported in the main repo.

 ## Installation
 ```